-Garlic chives, also known as Chinese chives, have flat leaves with a zesty, garlicy flavor and aroma.
+Garlic chives (A. tuberosum), also known as Chinese chives, have flat leaves with a zesty, garlicy flavor and aroma.
 It blooms in summer with white, star-shaped flowers.
 Garlic chive plants are robust in both flavor and growing habit.
 They spread and drop seeds aggressively, but that's only a concern if you are growing chives plant in the garden.

 How to harvest chives: You can harvest leaves anytime you want when plants reach 6 in (15 cm) tall.
 Cut leaves off, leaving at least 2 inches of growth above the soil.
 The leaves as well as the flowers can be used for cooking.